nesaulov/surrealist/README.md

 ### Multiple serializers

 Now you can define several custom serializers for one object and use it in different cases.
-Just mark it with tag:
+Just mark it with a tag:

 ```ruby
 class PostSerializer < Surrealist::Serializer